Our audio formats

 Immersive

 This is the Next Generation Audio (NGA).
 The step from Stereo to Immersive is comparable to the transition from Mono to Stereo and the purpose is to achieve a listening experience that is closer to a Live performance.
 The mix is made in three dimensions and the version available here is a binaural rendering intended for headphone listening, simulating sound sources in a half sphere around the listener.
+Please contact us if you are interested in Dolby Atmos files in other formats.

 We use the Low resolution format for these files.
 You can play these files in your favourite music player, but please note that they should preferably be listened to in headphones only.
 They don’t sound natural over loudspeakers.